Dominican Republic cuisine: Pastelón

-Pastelón can de describe as a casserole or shepherd's pie.
+Pastelón can be described as a casserole or shepherd's pie.
 A main element of Dominican cuisine.
 There are more than six variations in the Dominican Republic the most popular ones being pastelón de platano maduro (yellow plantain casserole) and pastelón de yuca (cassava casserole).
-Pastelón can be found in other Latin American Countries like Puerto Rico, Venezuela, Panama and Cuba, specially the eastern part which has great Dominican influence.
+Pastelón origins can be found in other Latin American Countries like Puerto Rico, Venezuela, Panama, and Cuba.
 Pastelón are usually stuffed with ground meat or chicken.